Skip to content

 Learn how to build, manage, and import a section block in Smarter Drafter Pro.

-Section blocks are reusable form components made up of grouped fields, logic, and layout.
+Section blocks are reusable form components (aka sections or groups of sections) made up of grouped fields, logic, and layout.
 Once built, they can be imported into any form and maintained centrally.
 This article shows you how to create a section block, manage where it’s stored, and import it into other forms.

 1. Create a Section Block